KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Test:**

 For the test I used Venti Lvl.
-40 with and without Tiara of Flame \(40% less time affected by pyro\), and to apply the pyro debuff I used Xiangling's elemental skill with grass to create a fire surface.
+40 with and without Tiara of Flame \(40% less time affected by Pyro\), and to apply the Pyro debuff I used Xiangling's Elemental Skill with grass to create a fire surface.

 Test 1 **-** No Tiara on, both set slots filled - Pyro debuff lasts for aprox 10 seconds